Nanjing International Expo Center: Project planning

 The first phase of Nanjing International Expo Center is completed.
 The project has a total construction area of 180,000 square meters, including six single-floor exposition pavilions, a conference centre and office centre.
 The area of every pavilion is approximately 21000 square meters.
 Every pavilion can be flexibly divided to adapt to the requirement for different expositions.
 Most of them are single-floor wide buildings, and some of them have a second floor.

 The second phase of the Nanjing International Expo Center is still under construction and including a business hotel and a conference center hotel.
 The area of the business hotel is approximately 8,000 square meters, and will have nearly 300 hotel rooms.
 It will have an underground parking garage, an entrance lobby and a dining hall on the ground floor.

 Management

 The Nanjing Hexi Convention & Exhibition Co., Ltd. is a joint venture of the Nanjing Hexi New Town State-owned Assets Management Group Holdings Limited and Nanjing Olympic Construction and Development Co., Ltd. It takes overall responsibility for the day-to-day management and operation of the Nanjing International Expo Center, which includes administration, security, marketing, scheduling, booking, maintenance, and dining.

 Design concept

-The Center was designed by tvsdesign, an American design company which also designed the Knight Theater (Charlotte, North Carolina, USA) and Dubai Creek (UAE).
+The Center was designed by tvsdesign, an American design company which also designed the Knight Theater (Charlotte, North Carolina, US) and Dubai Creek (UAE).
 According to the company, it spatially represents an integration of the mountains, water, city and trees and the unique style of "Curling Dragon, Crouching Tiger" in Nanjing.